-It is, I hope, unlikely to upset anyone to point out that identical twin share (virtually) 100% of their genetic material*.
-It’s also uncontroversial to note that despite this, there are often observable differences in the behaviour and personalities of identical twins.
+If two adopted children are brought up in the same home they will be no more similar in personality than two adopted children raised in completely different homes.
+Similarly, a pair of identical twins reared in the same home are not much more alike than twins reared in separate homes.
+As everyone knows, identical twin share 100% of their genetic material,* but despite this there are often observable differences in their behaviour and personalities.
 What accounts for these differences is referred to as ‘the environment’.
 Behaviour geneticists have identified two broad categories of environmental effects: shared and non-shared.
-Shared environmental effects are those that siblings have in common and, by definition, these cannot account for the differences between identical twins because, well, they share them.
+Shared environmental effects are those that siblings have in common and, by definition, these cannot account for the differences between identical twins because if they are raised in the same family they share them.
 Therefore, all differences must be non-shared in origin.
 Essentially these are environmental factors that are unique to each twin.
-Possibly they have different friends, maybe they’re in different classes at school and so have different teachers, and so on.
+Possibly they have different friends, maybe they’re in different classes at school and so have different teachers and so on.

-It turns out that while shared environmental effects are often strong during childhood, they wear off by adulthood.
+While shared environmental effects are often strong during childhood, they wear off by adulthood.
 This makes some sense.
-After all, children have little control over their environments when they’re at home, but, as soon as they start school, alien mannerisms and foreign values begin to enter a child’s repertoire, until, by the time we reach adulthood we are free to behave exactly as we please (except perhaps when we return to visit our parents.)
+After all, children have little control over their environments when they’re at home.
+But as soon as they start school, alien mannerisms and foreign values begin to enter a child’s repertoire.
+It’s only by the time we reach adulthood that we are free to behave exactly as we please (except perhaps when we return to visit our parents).